nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 For instance image Speed limit (80km/h) could be difficult to classify as the brightness and general quality of the images is not so good.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+#### 2. Model's predictions on  new traffic signs and comparisson of  the results to predicting on the test set.

 Here are the results of the prediction: